kshedden/workshops/dair3/design/design.md

     relationship have been identified.

-  - At a high level, when designing a study, one or more of the following strategies are usually employed to mitigate the risks of condfounding.
+  - At a high level, when designing a study, one or more of the following strategies are usually employed to mitigate the risks of confounding.
 They are listed in decreasing order of rigor:

     - Randomization is usually the best way to limit or eliminate the risk of